Configuring User Accounts and RBAC

 Configuring User Accounts

 You can create a maximum of 256 user accounts on a Cisco NX-OS device.
-User accounts have the following attributes:
+User accounts have these attributes:

 • Username